waweiwoowu/hanabi-iamjeff/2-player/Analysis.md

     * Kimbi will now know about her 5
   * Cons
     * 56% chance that Kakashi will be forced to Skip Discard
+    * Another way to look at it: Kimbi has a 56% chance to be in a situation to unlock herself with 1 clue
     * Team will be at 0 clues on Kimbi's turn

 ### Summary